 The term "Jazz" was coined in Chicago in 1914.
 The city's native musicians included band leader Benny Goodman and drummer Gene Krupa.

 The 1893 Columbian Exposition grounds were so strikingly attractive and popular that they launched the so-called ‘City Beautiful' movement, an emphasis on parks, boulevards and other green space, in American city planning.

 Chicago's first permanent settler - and businessman - was Jean Baptiste Point du Sable, an African-American from what is now Haiti, in 1779.
 In Du Sable's home, which he shared with his Indian wife, the first marriage in Chicago was performed, the first election was held, and the first court handed down justice.

-Nearly 40 million people visit Chicago annually.
+Over 48 million people visit Chicago annually.

 The "Historic Route 66" begins in Chicago at Grant Park on Adams Street in front of the Art Institute of Chicago.

 McCormick Place, Chicago's premier convention center, offers the largest amount of exhibition space in North America (2.6 million square feet).

 The first Ferris wheel made its debut in Chicago at the 1893 World's Columbian Exposition.
 Today, Navy Pier is home to a 15-story Ferris wheel, modeled after the original one.

 The Chicago Cultural Center is the first free municipal cultural center in the U.S. and home to the world's largest stained glass Tiffany dome.